The Element Carbon

 - All other elements’ atomic weights are measured relative to carbon-12.

-Common reactions and synthesis
+Common Reactions and Compounds

 Carbon can make a wide variety of different compounds.
 Two significant ones are carbon monoxide and methane.
 Methane has one of the highest per molecule warming potentials out of all the greenhouse gases.
 Carbon monoxide is a colorless odorless gas that can be fatal to humans.
 However, carbon monoxide can also serve as a useful ligand for many inorganic reactions.
 Another category of interesting carbon compounds is pi-conjugated systems.
-The overlap of several pi orbitals to create a delocalized system of electrons is called a pi-conjugated system.
+The overlap of several pi orbitals creates a delocalized system of electrons called a pi-conjugated system.
 The vivid colors that are formed make these compounds especially useful and pretty to look at.

-Carbon and the climate
+Carbon and the Climate

 Levels of carbon in the atmosphere in the form of carbon dioxide have been rising steadily since the industrial revolution.
 This has been accelerating greatly in the last few decades and has led to drastic changes to the climate and a general increase in temperatures.
 This is because of the greenhouse effect, where the heightened levels of carbon dioxide in the atmosphere trap incoming sunlight and the earth warms as a result.